-Each of these concerns not only hampers a SCMs capacity to maintain efficient supply chain practices, but they also greatly reduce the possibility of containing costs, increasing production, and maintaining a coordinated network, especially as supply chains become more complex in an increasingly global industry.
+Each of these concerns not only hampers an SCMs capacity to maintain efficient supply chain practices, but also greatly reduces the possibility of containing costs, increasing production, and maintaining a coordinated network, especially as supply chains become more complex in an increasingly global industry.

 Benefits of SCO

 The obstacles related to the lack of SCO solutions directly relate to an SCMs inability to capture, analyze, and act on those large pools of data SCM’s need to make well-informed supply decisions.
 The lack of available data, gaps in the data created during transfers of product through a supply chain network – the movement of products from an OEM to a distributor to the customer – and incompatible data in terms of format are hurdles SCMs face without the implementation of SCO solutions.
 These roadblocks can result in missed growth opportunities, increases in cost and resource waste, and disruptions in supply chain fluidity.

 So how can SCO function as a value-added proposition and alleviate the problems uncoordinated supply chain processes present?

 On a macro scale, SCO creates a unified, coordinated supply chain structure to boast communication and collaboration between all partners in the supply chain network.
 The instant availability and shareability of advanced data and reporting leverages visibility and transparency, and as a result, SCMs will have a greater ability to: